Tyrn/wei/the-insider-en.typ

      It  was awfully  fashionable to  assist  Weia then and Khanadar  almost received a  literature Nobel Prize for his  songs, full of  wild beauty.
-So, the  information  agencies are  making two announcements in  one  day - that Weian poet Khanadar  is  nominated  for  a literature  Nobel Prize  and that somebody  named  Khanadar  is  wanted for the transgalactic  liner  "Mekong" robbery.
+So, the  information  agencies are  making two announcements in  one  day---that Weian poet Khanadar  is  nominated  for  a literature  Nobel Prize  and that somebody  named  Khanadar  is  wanted for the transgalactic  liner  "Mekong" robbery.
 This is how Khanadar did not receive a Nobel Prize first time.